 The power of exercise on the body and mind are well known; enhanced cardiovascular system efficiency, boosted energy and better sleep are just some of the rewards of increased activity.
 More importantly, exercise combats a vast array of diseases , such as anxiety and depression, cancers, stroke and type 2 diabetes to name a few.
-It is safe to state, with scientific confidence, that exercise provides a wealth of health benefits, including in those suffering from gynecomastia.
+It is safe to state that exercise provides a wealth of health benefits, including in those suffering from gynecomastia.

 Exercise-induced weight loss reduces breast size.

 Accumulation of pectoral fat on top of gynecomastia (pseudogynecomastia ) can make gynecomastia appear larger.
 Losing weight, through a combination of diet and exercise, reduces breast size in men and has the added benefit of eliminating fat cells that stimulates the production of oestrogen that further stimulate the growth of breast tissue.

 The powerful benefits of exercise on gynecomastia occur mainly via the vast and complex changes in hormones .
 Chief among them is the change in balance between oestrogen and testosterone; disturbances in the ratio of oestrogens to testosterone are thought to be responsible for the development of gynecomastia.

 Indeed exercise causes a decrease in oestrogen levels , which serves to prevent further gynecomastia production.
 A concurrent increase in testosterone stimulates protein synthesis (to build the muscle after trauma during resistance training), as well as boosts growth hormone levels , which also stimulates protein synthesis and muscle growth .
 Calories are utilised in these anabolic processes, thereby reducing fat and aiding weight loss .
 Indeed there is a direct correlation between higher testosterone levels and a lower body fat percentage; testosterone has been shown to directly inhibit the creation of fat cells .